 Hospital web application

-Just like mobile apps, hospital apps work with electronic health information, hence, have to comply with the HIPAA requirements.
+Just like mobile apps, hospital apps work with electronic health information, hence, have to comply with HIPAA requirements.
 What's more, a hospital’s EMR system and RPM web platform have to be integrated via FHIR-based API to improve interoperability.
 As a rule, a hospital-facing app usually includes individual modules for decision support, reporting, notifications, and analytics.

 What aspects should you consider before building RPM software?